gracicot/gracicot.github.io/_posts/2018-11-05-modules-are-not-precompiled-headers.md

 <!--more-->

+I do not want to argue about how modules should have been and what should have not been, but about modules as they are today, in the merged proposal.

 ## What A Time To Be A C++ Programmer!

 I'm writing this ~~November 4th, it's about 19:00~~ the November 5, it's about 3 in the morning, and today is gonna be the start of an important event: the 2018 San Diego meeting.
 There is about 276 papers in the pre-meeting mailing, which is an absurdly large amount.